2025 Fellows at EJI's Sculpture Park

 The Calhoun Family Fellowship at Seattle University School of Law was established through the generosity of The Calhoun Family, Seattle, WA, in 2018.
-This fellowship provides an opportunity to engage with lawyers, judges, those directly impacted by the legal system, and community advocates who are working on issues of race equity in the criminal legal system and beyond.
-The fellowship also includes a trip to Montgomery, AL, that explores the legacy of slavery and the many forms of racial disparity in our criminal legal system by visiting Equal Justice Initiative’s museum and memorial, and engaging in discussion about racial justice work with EJI staff and staff at the Southern Poverty Law Center.
+This fellowship provides an immersive opportunity to engage with lawyers, judges, those directly impacted by the legal system, and community advocates who are working on issues of racial justice in the criminal legal system and beyond.
+Professors Jessica Levin and Melissa Lee, co-directors of the Center for Civil Rights and Critical Justice, supervise the fellows.
+This fellowship is comprised of three experiential components that take place during 1L year, leadership development during 2L year, and placement in the Civil Rights Clinic during 3L year.
+All first year JD students are welcome to apply.

 901 12th Avenue